-The design value of the maximum compressive strain at each cross-section εEd may be taken as the maximum value averaged over a length of member equal to the elastic local buckling half-wavelength Lb,cs.
+(2) The design value of the maximum compressive strain at each cross-section εEd may be taken as the maximum value averaged over a length of member equal to the elastic local buckling half-wavelength Lb,cs.
 A maximum element length equal to the elastic local buckling half-wavelength Lb,cs should be used.
 Strains should be averaged over the number of elements that lie wholly within Lb,cs.

-The interaction between bending and shear should be accounted for by applying a reduced strain limit csm,V, and the following criterion should be satisfied:
+(3) The interaction between bending and shear should be accounted for by applying a reduced strain limit εcsm,V, and the following criterion should be satisfied:

+(C.4)

+where

+(C.5)

+(C.6)

+(C.7)